amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 pod init
 ```

-Edit `Podfile` to add Amplify dependencies.
-You `Podfile` must look like this:
+Edit `Landmarks/Podfile` to add the Amplify dependencies.
+Your `Podfile` must look like this:

 ```text
 # Uncomment the next line to define a global platform for your project